Yellowstone National Park: Park creation

+Automobiles and further development

 By 1915, 1,000 automobiles per year were entering the park, resulting in conflicts with horses and horse-drawn transportation.
 Horse travel on roads was eventually prohibited.

 The Civilian Conservation Corps (CCC), a New Deal relief agency for young men, played a major role between 1933 and 1942 in developing Yellowstone facilities.
 CCC projects included reforestation, campground development of many of the park's trails and campgrounds, trail construction, fire hazard reduction, and fire-fighting work.
 The CCC built the majority of the early visitor centers, campgrounds, and the current system of park roads.

 During World War II, tourist travel fell sharply, staffing was cut, and many facilities fell into disrepair.
 By the 1950s, visitation increased tremendously in Yellowstone and other national parks.
 To accommodate the increased visitation, park officials implemented Mission 66, an effort to modernize and expand park service facilities.
 Planned to be completed by 1966, in honor of the 50th anniversary of the founding of the National Park Service, Mission 66 construction diverged from the traditional log cabin style with design features of a modern style.
 During the late 1980s, most construction styles in Yellowstone reverted to the more traditional designs.
 After the enormous forest fires of 1988 damaged much of Grant Village, structures there were rebuilt in the traditional style.
 The visitor center at Canyon Village, which opened in 2006, incorporates a more traditional design as well.

 The 1959 Hebgen Lake earthquake just west of Yellowstone at Hebgen Lake damaged roads and some structures in the park.
 In the northwest section of the park, new geysers were found, and many existing hot springs became turbid.
 It was the most powerful earthquake to hit the region in recorded history.

 In 1963, after several years of public controversy regarding the forced reduction of the elk population in Yellowstone, the United States Secretary of the Interior Stewart Udall appointed an advisory board to collect scientific data to inform future wildlife management of the national parks.
 In a paper known as the Leopold Report, the committee observed that culling programs at other national parks had been ineffective, and recommended the management of Yellowstone's elk population.

 The wildfires during the summer of 1988 were the largest in the history of the park.
 Approximately 793880 acre or 36% of the parkland was impacted by the fires, leading to a systematic re-evaluation of fire management policies.
 The fire season of 1988 was considered normal until a combination of drought and heat by mid-July contributed to an extreme fire danger.
 On "Black Saturday", August 20, 1988, strong winds expanded the fires rapidly, and more than 150000 acre burned.

+On October 1, 2013, Yellowstone National Park closed due to the 2013 United States federal government shutdown.